 I recommend slicing into one of the drumettes to ensure that it’s done first.
 If not, continue cooking for another 30 minutes to an hour.

 Leftover crockpot buffalo chicken wings can be stored in the refrigerator for 3–4 days in a sealed container.
+Be sure to let the chicken cool before storing.
 Reheat in the microwave, oven, or air fryer until warmed through.

 Yes, but only if you boil it down on the stove first.
 Because it was cooked with raw chicken, the extra step of boiling helps eliminate any harmful bacteria that may occur.

 Once reduced, allow it to cool before transferring it to an airtight container.
 It will keep for up to a week in the refrigerator or up to 6 months in the freezer.
 We love it on all kinds of poultry!

 With love, from our simple kitchen to yours.

 Crock Pot Buffalo Wings + Video

 - 4 pounds chicken wings, fresh or frozen (See Notes)

 - 1 cup buffalo wing sauce, I use Franks